Your Selenium scraper just got blocked after 10 requests. Sound familiar?

 What's the difference between HTTP and SOCKS5 proxies?

-HTTP proxies only handle web traffic.
-SOCKS5 supports all protocols including FTP and email.
-Use HTTP/HTTPS for web scraping unless you need protocol flexibility.
+HTTP proxies only handle web traffic (HTTP/HTTPS).
+SOCKS5 supports all protocols including FTP, email, and UDP.
+Use HTTP/HTTPS for web scraping unless you need protocol flexibility or better anonymity.

 How do I rotate proxies without restarting the browser?